LeRoy Whitfield

 Whitfield died, age 36, of "AIDS-related complications" - kidney failure and pneumonia - in New York City at North General Hospital located in Harlem.

 Phill Wilson, executive director of the Black AIDS Institute, wrote Whitfield's death "is yet another reminder that the AIDS epidemic is not over for Black folks in America.
 LeRoy's life and death with AIDS is a commentary on how complex HIV/AIDS in black face really is."

 October 15, nearly a week after his death, Whitfield (posthumously) and his co-writer Kai Wright received a First Place "2005 Salute To Excellence Award" from the National Association of Black Journalists for their "AIDS Goes Gray" story in City Limits magazine.

 The family's funeral/"homegoing" service in Chicago was held October 14 at Sweet Holy Spirit Church.
 On October 20, a New York City memorial service for Whitfield was held at National Black Theatre in Harlem.

-Whifield's final resting place is Burr Oak Cemetery in Alsip, Illinois which contains gravesites of many Black celebrities - including Chicago Blues musicians, athletes and other such notables.
+Whifield's final resting place is Burr Oak Cemetery in Alsip, Illinois which contains gravesites of Emmett Till and many Black celebrities - including Chicago Blues musicians, athletes and other such notables.